Long-serving Conservative MP Lord Cormack dies aged 84

 Tributes have been paid to the long-serving Conservative MP Lord Cormack, who has died aged 84.

-The Archbishop of Canterbury Justin Welby described the politician, full name Patrick Thomas Cormack as a “vivid character” and “unfailingly kind”.
+The Archbishop of Canterbury Justin Welby described the politician, full name Patrick Thomas Cormack, as a “vivid character” while Conservative MP Robert Jenrick said he was “a defender of our national heritage.”

 Sir Patrick served as an MP from 1970 to 2010 and was elected 10 times, most recently for the constituency of South Staffordshire from 1997 to 2010.